smurthas/CarND/project-003/Readme.md

 every 10-15 minutes, which helped me learn more rapidly about what was working and what was not.

+I experimented with adding dropout between the layers, however I found the my model simply "converged" on a single output answer for all inputs, drastically underfitting the model to the data and since I was only shooting for the first track (see also Summary section re: track 2), I did not have many issues with overfitting.

 ## Data Sets

 I experimented with 4 total data sets for training and validation, while using